opengeekv2/player-for-web-pure-data-patches/README.md

 * Allow .pd files to be uploaded in media.
 * Provide "pd" shortcode.

+### 1.0.1
+* Escape URL provided in patch so it is not possible to inject js through that parameter.

 ## Contributing

 If you wish to contribute to this plugin you can do it in [GitHub](https://github.com/opengeekv2/player-for-web-pure-data-patches).